leslie-alldridge/tech-voting-v2/README.md

   to do this i'm thinking about having a seperate action to find admin comments and store them in props, then on render we can say 'show this <i> badge if they exist in this.props.adminComment

-- confirmation before deleting in case of missclick

-- write admin functions to remove users by name (since there's no password reset)
+* write admin functions to remove users by name (since there's no password reset)

-- when suggestion is removed, delete the comments as well (currently they remain)

 ### In progress